 Definition 1.
 An equilibrium is a strictly positive constant c such that equation (10) is satisfied.
 Proposition 1.
-There exists an unique equilibrium and it is an element of $(4\alpha\delta\rho, 4\delta\rho(1-\alpha-\rho(1-2\alpha)))$
+There exists a unique equilibrium and it is an element of $(4\alpha\delta\rho, 4\delta\rho (1-\alpha-\rho (1-2\alpha)))$ .
+Proof.
+See the Appendix.

 For small values of the shock, there is a pooling equilibrium where no junior policy maker votes for inflation.
 For large values of the shock, there is a separating equilibrium where hawks never vote for inflation and doves always do.
-For intermediate values of the shock, there is a semi-separating equilibrium where junior doves randomize between voting for and voting against inflation.
+For intermediate values of the shock, there is a semi-separating equilibrium where junior doves randomise between voting for and voting against inflation.